 Another interesting aspect of the Martinez and Concord areas is concerning the Modesto Abduction of Kathleen Johns on March 22nd 1970, if you believe this to be a Zodiac crime.
 After she entered the assailant's vehicle, he drove her around through the the countryside of Tracy, CA before she made her escape across a field.
 The route from Modesto to Tracy and on to Martinez, Benicia and Vallejo is virtually a direct route as the crow flies.

 Finally and probably the most controversial crime attributed to the Zodiac Killer, was the costume driven attack on Bryan Hartnell and Cecelia Shepard on September 27th 1969.
 This would be the furthest the Zodiac Killer would ever travel in search of a victim.

-Placed altogether, the movements of the Zodiac Killer after the Lake Herman Road murders, his direction of travel in the Modesto Abduction, as well as his direction taken from Lake Berryesssa to Napa including the 'buffer zone' phone call at the mid point, before continuing on to the Benicia region or beyond and his logical exit route from Presidio Heights, centers the focus squarely in the region either side of the Carquinez Bridge.
+Placed altogether, the movements of the Zodiac Killer after the Lake Herman Road murders, his direction of travel in the Modesto Abduction, as well as the direction taken from Lake Berryesssa to Napa, including the 'buffer zone' phone call at the mid point, before continuing on to the Benicia region or beyond, and his logical exit route from Presidio Heights, centers the focus squarely in the region either side of the Carquinez Bridge.
 But who said murderers make sense.